Spring Term 2022

 Half-Term: Friday 18th and Saturday 19th February

-NEW CLASSES COMMENCING IN JANUARY INCLUDING POPDANCE AND SATURDAY PRE-SCHOOL DANCE.
+NEW CLASSES COMING SOON INCLUDING POPDANCE AND SATURDAY PRE-SCHOOL DANCE.
 Email to get on the priority list!

 Studio Location: St Mark's Family Centre, 28 St Mark's Road, Mitcham, CR4 2LF